finom/docs.vovk.dev/docs/worker.md

 }
 ```

-## Making HTTP requests inside a Worker Service
+## Making HTTP requests inside a Worker Service Class

-Since Web Workers are run in a browser (but just in another thread) it's capable to fetch server-side data as usually.
+Since Web Workers are run in a browser (but just in another thread) it's capable to fetch server-side data as expected.

 ```ts
 // /src/modules/hello/HelloController.ts